wiesener/ert_mac/README.md

 Inside the lintarget there are several settings and code constructs which prevent the embedded coder of generating C++ code.
 This is now possible with the ert_mac target.

+Compared to the simulink desktop realtime the ert_mac target makes it possible to use your own custom drivers with all available operating system functions and aswell in C++.
+Hence if there is no support for your USB device or whatever device you could just implement a block using standard operating system calls.